gcolon75/cse15l-lab-reports/LabReport3.md

 ### Example 2  ``` grep -v "braid" ./technical/plos/*```
 ![Image](4.2.JPG)

 In this example, we search for the word "braid" in the file all the files in plos and it returns the lines and files that do not contain "braid".
 In this case it does not appear in many lines and returns all of those lines.
+Clearly there are many files that fit this pattern so this is only a snippet.